radiantearth/stac-spec/catalog-spec/catalog-spec.md

 The division of sub-catalogs is up to the implementor, but is generally done to aid the ease of online browsing by people.

-Catalogs are not intended to be queried - their purpose is more to be browsed by people and crawled by machines to build a search index.
+Catalogs are not intended to be queried.
+Their purpose is discovery: to be browsed by people and crawled by machines to build a search index.
 A Catalog can be represented in JSON format.
 Any JSON object that contains all the required fields is a valid STAC Catalog.

 - [Examples](examples/) and [Implementations](../implementations.md)
 - [JSON Schema](json-schema/catalog.json) - please see the [validation instructions](../validation/README.md)

+This Catalog specification primarily defines a structure for information to be discoverable.
+Any use that is publishing a set of related spatiotemporal assets is strongly recommended to also use the [Dataset specification](../dataset-spec/) to provide additional information about a set of `Item`s contained in a catalog, to give contextual information to aid in discovery.

 ## WARNING